kenakofer/manifans-extension/README.md

     - hard to mouse from small image onto hover
     - Solve the disappearing problem on the Positions tab
     - Limit ourselves once API gives that capability
-    - Smart update (listen for new bets on perm markets, only update the data affected)

     - Show weighted calibration score on different sides of markets?